drinkbird/drinkbird.github.io/_includes/books/teamtopologies.md

 Skelton and Pais identify four fundamental team types (stream-aligned, enabling, complicated-subsystem, platform) and three interaction modes between them.
 The vocabulary is precise enough that you can use it in a strategy doc and have an executive team actually agree on what you are proposing.
 The book also handles cognitive load explicitly, which is something most org-design conversations dance around.

 A useful companion to [[accelerate]].
-Accelerate tells you what high performance looks like; Team Topologies gives you the org shape that produces it.
+Accelerate tells you what high performance looks like.
+Team Topologies gives you the org shape that produces it.